clinton-mwachia/go-mastery/core Golang Features/24.0 Embed Static Files/embed.md

 - **Exclusions**: By default, files starting with `.` or `_` are excluded from embedding.
 To include such files, use the `all:` prefix in your pattern (e.g., `//go:embed all:static`).

+## Considerations

+- Relative Paths: Ensure that the paths specified in the //go:embed directive match the actual directory structure.
+The paths are relative to the directory containing main.go.​

+- Content Types: Setting the appropriate Content-Type headers ensures that browsers correctly interpret and render the files.​

+- Error Handling: Proper error handling is implemented to manage cases where embedded files cannot be read.​

+## Conclusion

+By embedding your HTML and CSS files directly into your Go application, you create a self-contained binary that simplifies deployment and ensures all necessary assets are included.
+This approach is particularly useful for small to medium-sized web applications where managing external static files might be cumbersome.

+## Reference

 For more detailed information, refer to the official Go documentation on the `embed` package: [embed](https://pkg.go.dev/embed)